s3728065/My-Profile/README.md

 <h1>Cyber Security Consultant - Contract Casual Position</h1>

-<p>Risklogic4.3636 out of 54.4 overall rating (11 employee reviews)More jobs from this company
-We are seeking a Cyber Security Consultant to join our RiskLogic practice and deliver our key cyber resilience services.
+<p>We are seeking a Cyber Security Consultant to join our RiskLogic practice and deliver our key cyber resilience services.
 This role is a contract position and we are seeking Cyber Security professionals wanting to partner with us and work on a casual contract project basis.
 RiskLogic is a market leading risk consulting company that works with corporate, not-for-profit and government clients throughout Australia and New Zealand.
 Our vision is to work with inspired people to build meaningful organisations that contribute to a better tomorrow.
 At RiskLogic we do this every day by empowering people to successfully navigate the worst of situations, events like COVID-19, cyber-attacks, terrorism, physical disasters, to name a few.
 With the right tools, training and experience we help people safeguard what’s important to them, thereby building a more Resilient Future.
 This is an awesome role with tremendous scope to make a real impact during an exciting phase of the business.
 RiskLogic offers a fast paced and results driven environment with competitive remuneration and excellent growth potential.